shorock/ubu1804-imagemagick-jp2k/README.md

 TOTAL HACK JOB - use at your own risk

-As it currently stands, the Imagemagick programs provided with Ubuntu, even 18.04, don't compile a link against anything that handles JPEG2000.
+As it currently stands, the Imagemagick programs provided with Ubuntu, even 18.04, don't compile / link against any library that handles JPEG2000.
+Used to do Jasper, years back, but Jasper's in the past.

 Imagemagick itself links against libopenjp2.
 But, the version in Debian/Ubuntu `main` doesn't.

-So, we're building a .deb from source.
+So, we're building a .deb repo from source.
 Fun.

 The Dockerfile does 99% of the build, but leaves the files in the container.
 From there, I mounted the output/